-Semi-annual groundwater monitoring events for OU-2 and OU-3, and quarterly groundwater monitoring events for OU-4 continue pursuant to their operations and maintenance plans.
-For the most recent monitoring event at OU-2 and OU-3 during the first half of 2023, there were no MCL exceedances of the COCs, however, hexavalent chromium exceeded its public health goal ($0.02 \mu g/L$) at both OU-2 and OU-3.
-Table 4 summarizes the concentrations of COCs for the second quarter monitoring event at OU-4 in May 2023.
-Groundwater levels at all three OUs remained consistent with past levels.
+Semi-annual groundwater monitoring events for OU-2 and OU-3, and quarterly groundwater monitoring events for OU-4 continued pursuant to their operations and maintenance plans.
+For the most recent monitoring event at OU-2 during the second half of 2023, hexavalent chromium exceeded its public health goal of 0.02 μgl at all wells.
+There were no exceedances of MCLs for any COCs at OU-2.
+For the most recent monitoring event at OU-3, sampled alongside OU-4 during the second quarter $2024^{29}$ monitoring event, there were detections of hexavalent chromium in exceedance of its public health goal (0.02 μgl) and exceedances of the public health goal of 0.4 μgl for chloroform.
+There were no exceedances of MCLs for any of the COCs at OU-3 monitoring wells, and there were detections of carbon tetrachloride and hexavalent chromium in exceedance of MCLs at OU-4 monitoring wells.
+Table 4 summarizes the concentrations of COCs for the second quarter monitoring event at OU-4 in May 2024.